Big Bang: Implications

-Pre–Big Bang cosmology
+Pre–inflationary cosmology

-The Big Bang explains the evolution of the universe from a starting density and temperature that is well beyond humanity's capability to replicate, so extrapolations to the most extreme conditions and earliest times are necessarily more speculative.
-Lemaître called this initial state the "primeval atom" while Gamow called the material "ylem".
-How the initial state of the universe originated is still an open question, but the Big Bang model does constrain some of its characteristics.
-For example, if specific laws of nature were to come to existence in a random way, inflation models show, some combinations of these are far more probable, partly explaining why our Universe is rather stable.
+There are no direct probes for what came before inflation, so extrapolations to the earliest times are necessarily more speculative.
+In the old Big Bang model, Lemaître called the early hot and dense initial state the "primeval atom" while Gamow called the material "ylem".
+How the initial state of the universe originated is still an open question, but the inflationary cosmology does constrain some of its characteristics.
+For example, if specific laws of nature were to come to existence in a random way, inflation models show, some combinations of these are far more probable, partly explaining why the Universe is rather stable.
 Another possible explanation for the stability of the Universe could be a hypothetical multiverse, which assumes every possible universe to exist, and thinking species could only emerge in those stable enough.
 A flat universe implies a balance between gravitational potential energy and other energy forms, requiring no additional energy to be created.

-The Big Bang theory is built upon the equations of classical general relativity, which are not expected to be valid at the origin of cosmic time, as the temperature of the universe approaches the Planck scale.
+The Big Bang singularity is built upon the equations of classical general relativity, which are not expected to be valid at the origin of cosmic time, as the energy density of the universe approaches the Planck scale.
 Correcting this will require the development of a correct treatment of quantum gravity.
 Certain quantum gravity treatments, such as the Wheeler–DeWitt equation, imply that time itself could be an emergent property.
 As such, physics may conclude that time did not exist before the Big Bang.

-While it is not known what could have preceded the hot dense state of the early universe or how and why it originated, or even whether such questions are sensible, speculation abounds on the subject of "cosmogony".
+While it is not known what could have preceded inflation and why it originated, speculation abounds on the subject of "cosmogony".

 Some speculative proposals in this regard, each of which entails untested hypotheses, are: